 Transfer of credit is limited to 12 units from a school outside the GTU/IBS, and up to 36 units from a school within the GTU or a IBS certificate program, at the discretion of the dean.
 The maximum number of transfer units is 36.
-Students should declare their intent to transfer units before completing their second semester of work.
+Students must submit a petition to transfer units before completing their second semester of coursework.
+Petitions will not be reviewed until after a student has matriculated.